-The following strategic goals and objectives are the focus of the Agency's FY 2009 budget request.
+The following strategic goals and objectives are the focus of the Agency's FY 2010 budget request.

-- 1. The State Library will create an understanding among key constituents that libraries are educational institutions indispensable to South Carolina's intellectual landscape. - Develop a network of partners interested in working together toward improving education - Complete statewide implementation of SchoolRooms - Develop SchoolRooms content for children with special needs, as well as their parents and caregivers - Explore enhanced services to K-12 teachers and middle school media centers - Explore relationship with SC Memory Project and Native Pathways - Explore available national-level research on the effectiveness of the Summer Reading program - Research project on literacy gains made by students using DISCUS - Develop closer relationship between SCLA Children and Youth Section and SCSL - 2.
-The State Library and SC Libraries, particularly public libraries, will be recognized as inherent and essential to economic development in South Carolina. - Develop a network of partners interested in working together toward common economic development goals - Develop a South Carolina virtual business library that brings together electronic resources from libraries and other agencies for business owners, job seekers, and other customers

-- Develop a small business owner education project with SC Department of Commerce and public libraries - Prepare to implement a statewide resource sharing project - 3.
-The State Library will demonstrate that SC libraries are essential to the health and wellbeing of SC Citizens in general and to citizens in rural areas in particular. - Develop a network of partners interested in working together toward a comprehensive approach to consumer health education and health literacy - Create health-related SchoolRooms content for children - 4.
-The State Library will demonstrate that SC libraries are essential to the intellectual health of SC Citizens in general and children in particular. - Develop a network of partners committed to improving literacy rates in our state - Develop and produce pre-K Literacy Calendar based on curriculum standards - Expand summer reading program for children registered with Talking Book Services - Examine literacy needs of institutional libraries, especially those serving children - 5.
-The State Library will demonstrate that a modern State Library facilitates and enhances governance through the provision of 21st century information services. - Develop a network of partners that will assist SCSL in enhancing its services to the General Assembly, state government agencies, and state government employees - Conduct gap analysis of SCSL collection and services - Development of a virtual library for state government - Further develop a SC digital documents program for state government agencies - 6.
-The State Library has re-engineered our approach to management to insure optimization of South Carolina's investment in libraries and information services - Evaluate effectiveness and usefulness of all internal State Library statistics - Develop customer feedback collection methods for all programs and services - Develop an advocacy plan with APLA - Educate all staff on problem solving and process improvement - Implement a 360 degree program of evaluation for all leaders in the organization
+- 1. The State Library and SC Libraries, particularly public libraries, will be recognized as inherent and essential to workforce development in South Carolina. - Develop a network of partners interested in working together toward common workforce development goals - Develop a South Carolina virtual workforce development library that brings together electronic resources from libraries and other agencies for job seekers, employers and other customers - Prepare to implement a statewide resource sharing project - 2.
+The State Library will create an understanding among key constituents that libraries are educational institutions indispensable to South Carolina's intellectual landscape. - Develop a network of partners interested in working together toward improving education - Develop Study SC content for school age children to access information about South Carolina. - Explore enhanced services to K-12 teachers and middle school media centers - Explore relationship with SC Memory Project and Native Pathways - Research project on literacy gains made by students using DISCUS - Develop closer relationship between SCLA Children and Youth Section and SCSL - 3.
+The State Library will demonstrate that SC libraries are essential to the health and wellbeing of SC Citizens in general and to citizens in rural areas in particular. - Develop a network of partners interested in working together toward a comprehensive approach to consumer health education and health literacy - Create health-related content for children - 4.
+The State Library will demonstrate that SC libraries are essential to the intellectual health of SC Citizens in general and children in particular. - Develop a network of partners committed to improving literacy rates in our state - Develop and produce pre-K Literacy Calendar based on curriculum standards - Expand summer reading program for children registered with Talking Book Services - Examine literacy needs of institutional libraries, especially those serving children

+5. The State Library will demonstrate that a modern State Library facilitates and enhances governance through the provision of 21st century information services.

+- Develop a network of partners that will assist SCSL in enhancing its services to the General Assembly, state government agencies, and state government employees - Conduct gap analysis of SCSL collection and services - Continue development of a virtual library for state government - Further develop a SC digital documents program for state government agencies

+6. The State Library has re-engineered our approach to management to insure optimization of South Carolina's investment in libraries and information services

+- Evaluate effectiveness and usefulness of all internal State Library statistics - Develop customer feedback collection methods for all programs and services - Develop an advocacy plan with APLA - Educate all staff on problem solving and process improvement - Implement a 360 degree program of evaluation for all leaders in the organization